Dongchenl/caer/README.md

 motor.h | Simulate the events sent from motor neurons. learn.h | Control the writing and reading of the ring buffer.

-Overall control of the computing and configuring. <br />
+Overall control of configuring the chips and the computing in the 'dsnn' module. <br />

 File Name | Main Usage
 ------------ | -------------
 dynapse_output.h | Configure the output neurons to send spikes to the ROLLS chip. reset.h | Reset the learning algorithm and the network.

 # Usage